matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 ## Abstract Factory

-- Reflection - is a way to invoke methods of objects on the fly (at run-time).
+- Reflection: Ss a way to invoke methods of objects on the fly (at run-time).
 - Reflection is slow and complicated:
     - A method call via reflection may take 10 x longer than usual.
 - The implementation details of how an object of database type is instantiated in Abstract Factory, is completely hidden and decoupled from the user.
 - Use abstract factory to create families of related classes.

-### Who are the Factory and the Abstract Factory pattern related?
+### How are the Factory and the Abstract Factory pattern related?

 - The Factory Pattern is a way to create any one of bunch of classes that implement the same interface, while the abstract factory pattern is a way to create groups of related classes that implements different interfaces.